keitaroemotion/how-to-solve-covid19-economic-disaster/README.md

 # governmentVR
 Any govermental procedure would be done on line, the support can be done via this VR.

+# Let's use crypto
+In this virtual society, the usage of the crypto currency or the other digital money is highly recommended, this might help the improvement of the crypto industries again.

 # summary